ibm-cloud-docs/pattern-code-engine-ai-summary-app/reference-architecture-pattern-ai-summ-code-engine-app.md

 {{site.data.keyword.attribute-definition-list}}

-# AI summarization using highly resilient serverless architecture in {{site.data.keyword.cloud_notm}}
+# AI summarization using highly resilient serverless architecture
 {: #architecture}
 {: toc-content-type="reference-architecture"}
 {: toc-version="1.0"}

-The AI summarization using highly resilient serverless architecture pattern in {{site.data.keyword.cloud}} describes an internet-facing web application that is deployed using {{site.data.keyword.codeenginefull}} serverless platform in two {{site.data.keyword.cloud_notm}} regions.
+The AI summarization using highly resilient serverless architecture pattern describes an internet-facing web application that is deployed using {{site.data.keyword.codeenginefull}} serverless platform in two {{site.data.keyword.cloud_notm}} regions.
 By provisioning an application in two regions, user requests are served in an active-active manner and if an outage in one region occurs, the second region continues to serve user requests.

 ## Architecture diagram